 Overview

-The Denver Park Trust, in partnership with residents of the Villa Park neighborhood, veterans groups, Medal of Honor supporters, Councilwoman Jamie Torres’ Office, Denver Parks and Recreation, and Denver Art & Venues, is fundraising for a lasting tribute honoring Private Martinez in Joseph P. Martinez Park in West Denver.
+The Denver Park Trust, in partnership with residents of the Villa Park neighborhood, veterans groups, Medal of Honor supporters, Councilwoman Jamie Torres’ Office, Denver Parks and Recreation, and Denver Art & Venues, raised $45,000 and leveraged $70,000 for a lasting tribute honoring Private Martinez in Joseph P. Martinez Park in West Denver.

 The “Why”